dhillondeep/Create-Arduino/README.md

 [Bare Arduino Project](https://github.com/ladislas/Bare-Arduino-Project) let's you create Arduino projects without using Arduino IDE.
 You can use your favorite text editor such as Vim or SublimeText to do so.
 For further information, check their [README.md](https://github.com/ladislas/Bare-Arduino-Project/blob/master/README.md).

-This repository contains a shell script that let's you create Arduino projects using Bare Arduino Project very easily.
-It removes unnecessary files and gives you a simple project up and running in no time.
+This repository contains a shell script that let's you create Arduino projects using Bare-Arduino-Project very easily.
+The focus of this repository is to create single working project while Bare-Arduino-Project focuses on creating a folder to hold of bunch of arduino projects and they will only work if they are in the folder.
+So, Create-Arduino removes unnecessary files and gives you a simple project up and running in no time.

 ## How to Use